 Community Economic Development (CED) Funds

 The mission of the Community Economic Development (CED) Funds is to contribute to financial security for Canadians and their communities through community economic development.
-The Funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized populations.
+The Funds support community economic development initiatives that lead to job creation and/or enhanced employability for marginalized youth and persons with mental health issues.

 We support healthy communities in Canada through two complementary funds: